sweetim/count-fi/README.md

-## Aptos Counter Dapp
+## CountFI Dapp

-A simple counter app used to demostrate all the features available in APTOS
+count to match with the fibonacci sequence and mint a NFT!

 ### Features